moutsea/codei-lab/docs/en/getting-started/01-installation.md

 Node.js is a JavaScript runtime built on Chrome's V8 engine that enables server-side scripting and the building of scalable network applications.

-To install Node.js, download the installer from the official website (https://nodejs.org ), run the setup file, and follow the installation prompts.
+To install Node.js, download the installer from the official website (https://nodejs.org), run the setup file, and follow the installation prompts.

 Alternatively, you can use a package manager like brew on macOS or apt on Linux.

-#### use brew in MacOS
+#### Use Homebrew on macOS

 ```bash
 # for MacOS, if you already have brew installed
 brew install node
 ```

-#### use apt in Linux
+#### Use apt on Linux

 ```bash
 # for Linux, use apt to install Node.js